 No, we've found no evidence that they represent real people.
 The supporting characters in the 1917 movie, including the commanding officer portrayed by Colin Firth and the characters portrayed by Benedict Cumberbatch, Richard Madden and Mark Strong, all appear to be fictional.

-Yes.
-For example, it looks like a major battle in the movie is the Battle of Passchendaele, also known as the Third Battle of Ypres, which took place from July 31, 1917 to November 10, 1917.
+The fighting in the movie was inspired by (but unfolds prior to) the Battle of Passchendaele, also known as the Third Battle of Ypres, which took place from July 31, 1917 to November 10, 1917.
 Both the British and the Germans suffered heavy casualties.
 In the end, the battle resulted in the German army being pinned to Flanders and suffering unsustainable casualties.
 As stated earlier, Alfred Mendes fought in the battle, and his battalion suffered heavy losses while trying to take the village of Poelcappelle from the Germans.